Hussain0327/Langgraph-bi-agent-orchestrator/README.md

 - **Hybrid LLM Strategy** - 90% cost savings using DeepSeek + GPT-5 fallback
 - **Intelligent Caching** - 60-138x speedup on repeated queries with Redis
 - **One-Command Deployment** - Docker Compose for easy self-hosting

+This project is built to be deployable: Docker Compose, Redis caching, cost optimization, and benchmarking are all implemented.
+Authentication, rate limiting, and production monitoring are planned but not yet built.

+---

+## Skills Demonstrated

+- Multi-agent orchestration with LangGraph and Python asyncio
+- Research augmentation with academic papers, vector search, and caching
+- Cost optimization using hybrid LLM routing and fallback strategies
+- Document automation for PowerPoint and Excel generation
+- Performance benchmarking for speed, cost, and routing accuracy
+- Deployment with Docker and Redis caching

 ---